 DIRECTIONS / ZUBEREITUNG

 3. Add the soft butter and sugar to a large bowl and mix on high speed until light and fluffy.
 Add the eggs one after another and mix well after each addition.
-Add the curd (quark) and vanilla extract to the bowl and mix in.
-Sift the cornstarch into the bowl and mix in.
+Next, add the curd (quark) and vanilla extract to the bowl and mix them in.
+Sift the cornstarch into the bowl and mix it in.
 Add about 1/3 of the mixture on top of the pre-baked crust and spread evenly.
 Add about half of the apples on top and cover with another third of the quark filling, then add another layer of apples and finish with the remaining quark filling.
 Sprinkle the sliced almonds and brown sugar on top and bake for about 60 minutes.
-Turn off the oven and leave the cake inside for another 30 minutes, then open the oven a bit and let the cake in there 20-30 minutes more.
+Turn off the oven and leave the cake inside for another 30 minutes, then open the oven a bit and let the cake in there for 20-30 minutes more.
 Remove from the oven and let cool down completely on a wire rack.
 Place the cooled cheesecake for 2-3 hours in the fridge to firm up.
 Remove from the tin before slicing and serve with some whipped cream.

 2. Für die Bratäpfel die Äpfel schälen, vierteln, entkernen und würfeln.
 Die Butter mit dem braunen Zucker, Zimt und Kardamom in einen großen Topf geben und erhitzen, bis die Butter geschmolzen ist.
 Die Äpfel dazugeben, alles gut vermengen und dann etwa 5 Minuten leicht köcheln lassen.
 Vom Herd nehmen und abkühlen lassen.